ppgia-unifor/kubow/ecsa2019/README.md

 To illustrate Kubow's use, we selected a simple web-based voting app from the set of sample applications distributed with [Docker](https://github.com/dockersamples/example-voting-app).
 This application was chosen because its architecture is simple enough to be used for illustrative purposes, and complex enough to be representative of typical Kubernetes applications deployed in real production environments.

-If you are interested in read the paper, you can find the author's version [here](https://www.researchgate.net/publication/334279777_Kubow_An_Architecture-Based_Self-Adaptation_Service_for_Cloud_Native_Applications) and the bibtex citation below.
+If you are interested in reading the paper, you can find the author's version [here](https://www.researchgate.net/publication/334279777_Kubow_An_Architecture-Based_Self-Adaptation_Service_for_Cloud_Native_Applications) and the BibTeX citation below.

 ```
 @inproceedings{Aderaldo:2019:KAS:3344948.3344963,